emsesc/bunnimage/blog/page3.md

 ## Step 3: Downloading the PDF on the HTML page ⬇
 Now that we have a PDF stored in the "pdfs" container, how will we get the PDF back to the user? **You got it right, yet *another* Azure Function**!

-> Create another HTTP Trigger *this one will return the PDF download URL to the frontend when triggered*
+Create another HTTP Trigger - this one will return the PDF download URL to the frontend when triggered.

 ### Azure Functions: Check if the PDF is ready to be served 🍝

+First, it receives the username to get the correct PDF from the header of the request, which is made by the webpage.
 ```js
 var fetch = require("node-fetch");
 module.exports = async function (context, req, inputBlob) {